-Founded in November 2012 Young People of Color Incorporated is a blossoming grassroots collective of parents, friends, unconventional educators, artists and business owners who collaborate toward a shared vision of culturally competent, holistically educated youth and dependable community to support them by fostering critical thinking, empowerment and creativity in Youth POC and unpacking our unhealthy socializations utilizing the power of pop culture, historical context and performance & visual art.
+Founded in November 2012 Young People of Color Incorporated is a blossoming grassroots collective of parents, friends, unconventional educators, artists and business owners who collaborate toward a shared vision of culturally competent, holistically educated youth and dependable community to support them by fostering critical thinking, empowerment and creativity and unpacking our unhealthy socializations utilizing the power of pop culture, historical context and performance & visual art.

 To sponsor our next event, gift us a venue, collaborate or find out more: Email firstname.lastname@example.org

 As seen in HuffPost Black Voices, 21 Ninety, For Harriet, Bust Magazine and heard on BBC Radio.

 Purchase 'A Black Girl's Guide To Becoming A Published Writer (and achieving any other goal TBH' here